-At our request, the underwriters have reserved up to shares of our common stock offered by this prospectus, for sale, at the initial public offering price, to our directors, executive officers and employees who have expressed an interest in purchasing our common stock in this offering.
+At our request, the underwriters have reserved up to 135,000 shares of our common stock offered by this prospectus, for sale, at the initial public offering price, to our directors, executive officers, employees and certain other persons who have expresse an interest in purchasing our common stock in this offering.
 The number of shares available for sale to the general public in the offering will be reduced to the extent these persons purchase the reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares.